 Many airlines have cancelled flights to China.
 Some countries have even banned Chinese nationals from entering and have evacuated their citizens from Wuhan.

-10. There hasn’t been a confirmed Coronavirus case in South Africa
+10. There are 1280 confirmed Coronavirus cases in South Africa

 Well, there you have it, 10 facts that you should know about the Coronavirus.
 I trust that you’ve found this info useful.
 If that’s the case, feel free to share this on your social profiles.